 UC Irvine supports the intellectual, personal, social and professional development of all students by providing resources that help enhance academic success and prepare students for leadership roles in a diverse, dynamic and global society.
 Campus centers address a range of needs, including multicultural issues and opportunities for students with disabilities.

-The GRC exists to enrich the experiences of our graduate and postdoc community by providing coordinated services, events, programs, information and support.
-The GRC also serves as a meeting place for students to relax, interact with other students, plan events, share ideas, network and develop friendly relationships.
+The GPSRC exists to enrich the experiences of our graduate and postdoc community by providing coordinated services, events, programs, information and support.
+The GPSRC also serves as a meeting place for students to relax, interact with other students, plan events, share ideas, network and develop friendly relationships.

 - Cross-Cultural Center